 15. Stop ingredients from flying out of a mixing bowl by draping a towel over the mixer.

-16. Or, create a splash guard with an ice cream bucket lid.
+16. Or create a splash guard with an ice cream bucket lid.

 Use the lid from a gallon ice cream bucket, and cut from a hole in the center, adjusting the opening based on the size and movement of your mixer’s paddle.
 When mixing, you may need to hold down the lid.
-Just throw it in the dishwasher when done!
+Just throw it in the dishwasher when done.

 17. Prevent brown sugar from clumping with marshmallows.

 Place brown sugar and a few marshmallows into an airtight container.
 Replace marshmallows when they harden.
+As we mentioned above, a slice of white bread will do the trick as well.

-18. Convert a paper plate into a hand-mixer splash guard.
+18. Convert a paper plate into a hand mixer splash guard.

 19. Turn one big pie into a dozen mini pies with a biscuit cutter.